Skip to main content

 Disabled Veteran Homestead Property Tax Credit

 • What it is: One of Iowa’s strongest property tax benefits.
-The current credit equals 100% of the actual tax levy on the qualifying homestead.
+The disabled veteran credit can cover the qualifying homestead for eligible veterans and some surviving spouses.

 • Who can get it: Veterans with a permanent service-connected disability rating of 100%, or a permanent and total disability rating based on individual unemployability paid at the 100% rate.
 Some surviving spouses also qualify, including certain spouses receiving Dependency and Indemnity Compensation.